arviz-devs/preliz/docs/examples/uniform_distribution.md

 ---
 # Uniform Distribution

 The Uniform distribution is a continuous probability distribution bounded between two real numbers, $lower$ and $upper$, representing the lower and upper bounds, respectively.
-In other notations, these parameters are often denoted as $a$ and $b$, or $\alpha$ and $\beta$, respectively.

 The probability density of the Uniform distribution is constant between $lower$ and $upper$ and zero elsewhere.
 Despite its simplicity, it is rare to observe a real-world distribution where all outcomes are equally likely.